benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 * [**GitHub Forms**](https://github.com/benbalter/github-forms) - A RESTful API for submitting standard HTML form data to a GitHub-hosted CSV.

-* [**WordPress-GitHub Sync**](https://github.com/benbalter/wordpress-github-sync) - A WordPress plugin to sync content with a GitHub repository (or Jekyll site)
+* [**WordPress-GitHub Sync**](https://github.com/benbalter/wordpress-github-sync) - A WordPress plugin to sync content with a GitHub repository (or Jekyll site).

-* [**Change Agent**](https://github.com/benbalter/change_agent) - A Git-backed key-value store, for tracking changes to documents and other files over time
+* [**Change Agent**](https://github.com/benbalter/change_agent) - A Git-backed key-value store, for tracking changes to documents and other files over time.

 ### Authentication

-* [**Jekyll Auth**](https://github.com/benbalter/jekyll-auth) - A simple way to use GitHub OAuth to serve a protected Jekyll (GitHub Pages) site to your GitHub organization
+* [**Jekyll Auth**](https://github.com/benbalter/jekyll-auth) - A simple way to use GitHub OAuth to serve a protected Jekyll (GitHub Pages) site to your GitHub organization.

-* [**Add to Org**](https://github.com/benbalter/add-to-org) - A simple Oauth App to automatically add users to an organization based on preset criteria
+* [**Add to Org**](https://github.com/benbalter/add-to-org) - A simple OAuth App to automatically add users to an organization based on preset criteria.

 ### Web interfaces for command-line tasks

-* [**GitHub Uploader**](https://github.com/benbalter/github-uploader) - A simple app to enable drag-and-drop uploading of binary and other assets to GitHub Repositories
+* [**GitHub Uploader**](https://github.com/benbalter/github-uploader) - A simple app to enable drag-and-drop uploading of binary and other assets to GitHub repositories.

 * [**Copy to**](https://github.com/benbalter/copy-to) - A quick-and-dirty Heroku app to simulate running `git clone`, `git remote add`, and `git push` locally.

 An astute reader might notice that almost all of these apps are less than a hundred lines of code and are almost exclusively some combination of the same three Ruby Gems: [Sinatra](http://www.sinatrarb.com/) (web server), [Octokit](https://github.com/octokit/octokit.rb) (GitHub API client), and [Sinatra-auth-GitHub](https://github.com/atmos/sinatra_auth_github) (user authentication).

 These 12 simple tools have helped improve my own workflow, and many are used inside GitHub to help improve the workflows of my fellow GitHubbers.
-I encourage you to check them out, and If you find any of these open source projects useful, I'd love your help making them even better.
+I encourage you to check them out, and if you find any of these open source projects useful, I'd love your help making them even better.
 Happy hacking!